gilbertchen/duplicacy/GUIDE.md

 The *set* command changes the options for the specified storage.

-The -e option turns on the storage encryption.
-If specified as -e=false, it turns off the storage encryption.
+The `-e` option turns on the storage encryption.
+If specified as `-e=false`, it turns off the storage encryption.

-The -no-backup option will not allow backups from this repository to be created.
+The `-no-backup` option will not allow backups from this repository to be created.

-The -no-restore option will not allow restoring this repository to a different revision.
+The `-no-restore` option will not allow restoring this repository to a different revision.

-The -no-save-password option will require every password or token to be entered every time and not saved anywhere.
+The `-no-save-password` option will require every password or token to be entered every time and not saved anywhere.

-The -key and -value options are used to store (in plain text) access keys or tokens need by various storages.
+The `-key` and `-value` options are used to store (in plain text) access keys or tokens need by various storages.
 Please refer to the [Managing Passwords](https://github.com/gilbertchen/duplicacy-beta/blob/master/GUIDE.md#managing-passwords) section for more details.

 You can select a storage to change options for by specifying a storage name.